NACLab/ngc-learn/docs/tutorials/lesson1.md

 ## Theory: Cable Theory and Neural Compartments

-At its core, part of ngc-learn's core design is inspired by (neural)
+At its core, part of ngc-learn's internal design is inspired by (neural)
 <a href="http://www.scholarpedia.org/article/Neuronal_cable_theory">cable theory </a>,
 where neuronal units, which are arranged in complex connectivity structures, are viewed as performing dendritic calculations (of varying complexity).